Fetch

 <Note>

-Fetch retrieves the raw HTTP response and doesn't execute JavaScript.
-It also has a **1 MB content limit**.
-For pages that require JavaScript rendering or are larger than 1 MB, use a [browser session](/platform/browser/getting-started/create-browser-session) instead.
+Fetch doesn't execute JavaScript and has a **5 MB content limit**.
+Fetch also can't convert PDF responses to markdown or structured JSON.
+For pages that require JavaScript rendering or are larger than 5 MB, use a [browser session](/platform/browser/getting-started/create-browser-session) instead.

 </Note>